Pingu-Io/better-salty-nui/README.md

 Stop the players from moving and show a small box with useful information on the screen.

-Inspired by TokoVoip, EgoPVP's SaltyNUI.
+Inspired by TokoVoip and EgoPVP's SaltyNUI.

 ## How to install?
 - Download the latest Release of BetterSaltyNUI